MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-auto-capture.md

 -	Enable Sales Insights.
 To learn more, see [Enable and configure free Sales Insights features](intro-admin-guide-sales-insights.md#enable-and-configure-free-sales-insights-features).

--	Use Microsoft Exchange Online as your email server.<!--note from editor: Should we specify Exchange as the server and Outlook as the mail client?
-We sometimes refer to Exchange data and Exchange account, and sometimes it's Outlook data.
-Should it be consistent?-->
+-	Use Exchange as the server and Outlook as the mail client.

 -	Approve the email addresses of users to allow queries against their Exchange data (this requires tenant-level admin privileges).
 To learn more, see [Approve email](/dynamics365/customer-engagement/admin/connect-exchange-online#approve-email).